-In addition to breathtaking visuals, IMAX films and Space Shows are a great way to get off your feet for a bit in between exhibits.
-The films typically last about 40 minutes and most are appealing to both children and adults.
-To ensure you get the best seats, it's a good idea to get to the theater about 15 minutes before showtime.
-This also gives you a bit of time in the event you get lost on the way.
+In addition to breathtaking visuals, IMAX films and Space Shows are a great way to get off your feet in between exhibits.
+The films last about 40 minutes, and most are appealing to both children and adults.
+To ensure you get the best seats, get to the theater 15 minutes before showtime.
+This provides time if you get lost.

-If you need another rest the museum offers several food options, and don't forget the hot dog and pretzel vendors immediately outside of the museum.
-On a nice day, refuel on the museum steps and enjoy some great people watching at the same time.
+If you need another rest, the museum offers several food options, and don't forget the hot dog and pretzel vendors outside of the museum.
+On a nice day, refuel on the museum steps and enjoy great people watching at the same time.
 If the weather outside is less pleasant, the cafes in the museum offer a welcome respite.

 06 of 07

 The American Museum of Natural History has frequently changing exhibitions that offer deeper insight into some of the museum's many popular topics.
-Purchase tickets to special exhibitions when you enter the museum ($27 for adults includes museum admission and one exhibit or IMAX show).
+Purchase tickets to special exhibitions when you enter the museum.

 07 of 07